3 Personal Development Mistakes to Avoid

 There’s a widespread belief that the events of our lives determine who we fundamentally are.

-Because of this, when we have bad habits, difficult life experiences, or fail in any way, we give ourselves negative traits.
+Because of this, when we have bad habits, difficult life experiences, or fail in any way, we assume that these events are the same as our real identities.

-When you try to improve yourself with the intention of fixing your core self, you end up feeding your negative beliefs.
+When you try to improve yourself with the intention of fixing your core identity, you end up feeding your negative beliefs.

-Instead, be more mindful of your beliefs.
+Instead, be more mindful of what you think on a daily basis.
 Remember that as a human being, you are worthwhile as you are.
 You can go after self-development as a way to improve certain aspects of your life, but that doesn’t mean that there is anything fundamentally wrong with you.

 Conclusion